ssitkowx/EvolutionBoard/README.md

 # EvolutionBoard

 # I. Description:
-Project is using:
-- ESP32,
-- LCD 2.8 in SPI 8bit configuration based on ILI9341 driver,
+The project is used to show several capabilities of the ESP32 WROVER.
+An example implementation is shown:
+- time synchronization from the network (WiFi),
+- downloading weather data from the cloud (WiFi + JOSN, POSTMAN),
+- displaying weather data on the display (ILI9341, 2.8 '', SPI, 8bit 320x240) in real time,
-- Arduino touch.
+- button operation using the Arduino touch.

-Project has WiFi connection and is using Rtos.
+- heap and stack busy display,
+- tests with gmock and gtest.

+The device works under RTOS control.

+P.S
+Device functionalities are incomplete yet(under development).

 # II.
 Assumptions:
 The code stored here is environment-specific, which means: